educators / check-in survey

 Check-In Survey

-ERB’s Check-In Survey enables schools to quickly take the pulse of student attitudes about their emotional well-being, academic engagement, and fairness and belonging in their school community.
+The ERB Check-In Survey enables schools to quickly evaluate student attitudes about their emotional well-being, academic engagement, and fairness and belonging in their school community; monitor progress over time; and foster a supportive student growth tool.

 What the Check-In Survey Measures